sbogucki12/acoportal/README.md

 ## Timeline:

+** Day Ten, August 9, 2018:**

++ Practicing testing components via Enzyme snapshots.
+My previous experience unit testing has been with functions, using assertion statements.
+I'm sadly behind the curve when it comes to automated testing of React components, but I'm trying to catch up by getting up to speed with Jest/Enzyme.

 **Day Nine, August 7, 2018:**

 + My previous office had a tool for tracking all work assignments; a tool that I am going to incorporate into this app.
 I implemented the first part: a component that allows the office's administrative support staff to enter a record into the system.
 Of course, it's all currently notional because there is no server-side mechanism currently in place to allow this app to save persistent data.
 This current "prototype" version is just to present the idea for future intended functionality.